The O in PDOX stands for orthotopic. In Greek, that means “the correct place.”

 AntiCancer PDOX has an 80% success rate of tumor growth and approximately a 3 months median interval to treatment recommendation.
 Solutions currently on the market offer less than a 50% success rate and more than 6 months to treatment, with mouse models that do not enable metastasis.

-Additionally, the PDOX solution suite includes advanced fluorescent-based visualization tools that enable scientists to observe tumor behavior in the mouse models in real-time.
+Additionally, the PDOX solution suite includes advanced fluorescence-based visualization tools that enable scientists to observe tumor behavior in the mouse models in real-time.
 These tools enable the scientist to clearly see the following:

 - Real-time metastasis, tumor growth and progression;